Finitude of physical measures for random maps: Characterization of finitude of physical measures: proof of Theorem

-Further, according to Remark~\ref{prop:invariant}, we have that $({\mathcal{L}}_f^{j*}1_{\supp h})_{j\geq 1}$ is monotonic increasing and thus, mean converges imply sequence converges (this follows as a consequence of the Stolz--Ces\`aro theorem).
-That is, we obtain~\eqref{eq:maximal} concluding the proof. \end{proof}
+Furthermore, according to Remark~\ref{prop:invariant}, we observe that $({\mathcal{L}}_f^{j*}1_{\supp h})_{j\geq 1}$ is monotonically increasing.
+Therefore, the convergence of the mean implies the convergence of the sequence (this follows as a consequence of the Stolz--Ces\`aro theorem).
+In other words, we obtain~\eqref{eq:maximal}, thereby concluding the proof. \end{proof}

 Now we will prove that (i) implies (ii).
 According to Theorem~\ref{thm:D}, if ${\mathcal{L}}_f$ is mean constrictive, then ${\mathcal{L}}_f$ satisfies {\tt (APM)}.
 That is, ${\mathcal{L}}_f$ admits finitely many ergodic invariant densities $h_1,\dots,h_r$ in $D(m)$ with mutually disjoint supports and $\lambda_1, \dots, \lambda_r$ bounded linear functionals such that for any $\varphi\in L^1(m)$,